 1. Go Beyond Traditional Traveler Types

 As we’ve mentioned before, it’s time to think beyond families and couples.
 Staple visitor types can easily sneak beyond your CVB’s marketing reach.
-Your DMO should tailor city itineraries to traveler types like the interactive foodie (cooking classes and edible tours in addition to restaurants suggestions), female travelers (this demographic is a large presence and are often the primary travel decision makers), and the reward seeker (think passport programs and cancellation stamps).
+Your DMO should tailor city itineraries to traveler types like the interactive foodie (cooking classes and edible tours in addition to restaurants suggestions), female travelers (this demographic is a large presence and are often the primary travel decision-makers), and the reward seeker (think passport programs and cancellation stamps).

 2. Get More Visual with Your Travel Guides

 Are the sunsets absolutely stunning?
 Do any restaurants have beautifully lush and shady patio sections?
-Are we talking warm sandy shores, vibrant falls colors or a colorful desert in bloom?
+Are we talking warm sandy shores, vibrant fall colors or a colorful desert in bloom?
 How blue are your pools or skies?
 How charming are your boutiques?
 Even a folksy illustration can carry the draws of your city’s unique flavor to the end zone.
 Check out some of Design Sponge’s city guides as a starting off point.

 3. Understand Your City’s Transportation Type

 Travel starts first and foremost with one thing: transportation.
-Are visitors coming by plane, road tripping into town, taking a train or even coming into port?
+Are visitors coming by plane, road-tripping into town, taking a train or even coming into port?

 With this information you can lay a foundation for a unique travel itinerary.
-If travelers are coming to most likely eat and drink, maybe hit a couple museums, you can list all the pubs, eateries and cultural attractions worth visiting along a public rail system.
-Airports are bringing in better and better restaurants and airports sites of famous bars and eateries — something you should definitely mentions to your foodie travelers.
+If travelers are coming to most likely eat and drink, maybe hit a couple of museums, you can list all the pubs, eateries and cultural attractions worth visiting along a public rail system.
+Airports are bringing in better and better restaurants and airport sites of famous bars and eateries — something you should definitely mention to your foodie travelers.
 And for those on a road trip, it’s OK to mention the stunning park, scenic overlook or rewarding hiking trail that’s not too far out of town.

-And with bike share programs on the rise, don’t forget the bicycle as another form of transportation and tourism for possible city guides.
+And with bike-share programs on the rise, don’t forget the bicycle as another form of transportation and tourism for possible city guides.